 The UW Medicine Virtual Clinic is on-demand and does not require appointments.
 You can request a visit with any available provider.Due to an increase in COVID-19 evaluations nationally, wait times are significantly longer than usual.
 We appreciate your patience.

 Yes.
 After every virtual visit, you’ll receive a personalized summary of your visit by email, or, if you are an existing UW Medicine patient, through our patient portal, eCare.
 This visit summary is also accessible at any time from your UW Medicine Virtual Clinic account page.
 If you provide us with information about your primary care provider, we will send your visit summary.
 For customer support, please call 855.520.5250.

-UW Medicine is temporarily waiving the $35 fee for a COVID-19 virtual doctor visit.
 For Urgent Care, the $35 fee for a virtual visit is covered by many health insurance plans including UMP-Plus.
 If it’s not covered by your health insurance, the virtual visit fee typically is a qualified expense for a Flexible Spending Account (FSA), Health Savings Account (HSA) or Health Reimbursement Account (HRA).
 You also may request an invoice for your visit that you can submit to your insurance plan for reimbursement.
 We cannot guarantee reimbursement.

 Most insurance companies have medical reimbursement or medical claim forms available on their websites.
 Claim processes differ among insurers, so please contact your insurance company's claim department directly.